awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 1. Choose any **Python 3 \(Data Science\)** kernel for the **Kernel**\.

-1. When the kernel starts, run all of the steps in the notebook through the code block after the section **Start ProcessingJob**\.
+1. When the kernel starts, run the cells in the notebook book until **Kick off SageMaker Training Job \(Optional\)**\.

+1. Optionally, you can run the cells in **Kick off SageMaker Training Job \(Optional\)** if you want to create a SageMaker training job to train an XGboost classifier\.
+You can find the cost to run an SageMaker training job in [Amazon SageMaker Pricing](http://aws.amazon.com/sagemaker/pricing/)\.

+   Alternatively, you can add the code blocks found in [Training XGBoost Classifier](#data-wrangler-getting-started-train-xgboost) to the notebook and run them to use the [XGBoost](https://xgboost.readthedocs.io/en/latest/) open source library to train an XGBoost classifier\.

+1. Uncomment and run the cell under **Cleanup** and run it to revert the SageMaker Python SDK to its original version\.

 You can monitor your Data Wrangler job status in the SageMaker console in the **Processing** tab\.
 Additionally, you can monitor your Data Wrangler job using Amazon CloudWatch\.
 For additional information, see [Monitor Amazon SageMaker Processing Jobs with CloudWatch Logs and Metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html#processing-job-cloudwatch)\.

+If you kicked off a training job, you can monitor its status using the SageMaker console under **Training jobs** in the **Training section**\.

 #### Training XGBoost Classifier<a name="data-wrangler-getting-started-train-xgboost"></a>